USA

 Camera type

-The type of cameras standardly supplied with a video surveillance kit.
+The type of cameras supplied as standard with the video surveillance kit.

-- Directed.
-Directional cameras are those in which the lens “looks” along the body.
-This arrangement allows the use of powerful lenses with good aperture and optical zoom (see below), but the cameras also turn out to be quite bulky.
+— Directional.
+Directional cameras are those in which the lens "looks" along the body.
+This arrangement allows the use of powerful lenses with good aperture and optical zoom (see below), but the cameras are also quite bulky.

-- Dome.
-In accordance with the name, on the body of such a camera there is a characteristic transparent dome, inside of which there is a lens - usually controlled by PTZ.
-The dome not only protects the optics from various adverse factors (for example, dirt or moisture), but in many models it also hides the position of the lens; for this purpose it is made dark.
-Thus, the subject of surveillance does not know where the camera is pointing, which can be useful in some cases (for example, when monitoring a suspicious visitor in a supermarket).
-At the same time, for a number of reasons, this option is poorly suited for advanced optics with large dimensions.
+— Dome.
+As the name suggests, the body of such a camera has a characteristic transparent dome, inside which there is a lens — usually controlled by PTZ.
+The dome not only protects the optics from various adverse factors (for example, dirt or moisture), but in many models it also hides the position of the lens; for this purpose, it is made dark.
+Thus, the object of observation does not know where the camera is directed, which is useful in some cases (for example, when observing a suspicious visitor in a supermarket).
+At the same time, for a number of reasons, this option is poorly suited for advanced optics that are large in size.

 — Directional and dome.
-The presence of two types of cameras in the kit allows you to build a video surveillance system out of the box, covering both indoor and outdoor spaces.
+The presence of two types of cameras in the kit at once allows you to build a video surveillance system "out of the box" that covers both indoor and outdoor spaces.
 The details of each type are described above.

 Connection